piotrekDo/planning/README.md

 ### Carriers

-When deleting carrier, all its truck ad driver will be deleted as well.
-Tautliners will be removed as well if belong to that specific carrier.
-Organization's tautliners will be uncoupled and remain within the program available to couple with another carrier.
+When deleting carrier, all its trucks ad drivers will be deleted as well.
+Tautliners will be removed as well, if belong to that specific carrier.
+Organization's tautliners however will be uncoupled and will remain within the program, available to couple with another carrier.

 ### Truck

-When deleting a truck it will be removed for driver, it's driver and tautliner will be uncoupled and remain within the program.
+When deleting a truck it will uncouple its driver and tautliner.
+Both will remain within the program for the same carrier.

 ### Driver